AdaCore/gnatstudio/docs/users_guide/main_window.rst

   taken to its declaration unless it is already the current location in the editor, in which case you are taken to its body.

+* :guilabel:`Group names by category`

+  With this option enabled it is possible to collapse each entity type (package, type, pragma, sub-program, etc.) to a single line in the Outline View.
+This works only in Flat View mode, so turning this option on makes the Flat View automatically enabled.

 * :guilabel:`Dynamic link with editor`

   Causes the current subprogram to be selected in the outline view each